wdturner/OSSProjectIdeas/Spring2022/ProjectIdeas5.md

 ### Javier Portorreal

 I want to work on a project that revolves around web development.
 I will most likley choose to continue to work on Submitty.
+Ive been contributing for almost 2 years now and I would like to wrap up a few features I have been working on.
+I graduate this semester and I think it would be the best use of my time.
+Joining a new project means I have to onboard all over again.
+I am currently working on a huge change to Late Days that is still a WIP so I plan to finish that.